Other than playing casually, if you play formal chess games then you may have heard about ‘Illegal moves’.

 You can read this article written by me to know more about castling.

-So up to here, I discussed all the rules mentioned in the article 3.1 to 3.9 that a player must follow and how violating them will be considered illegal in chess.
+So up to here, I discussed all the rules mentioned in articles 3.1 to 3.9 that a player must follow and how violating them will be considered illegal in chess.
 Now let’s discuss the rules mentioned in article 7 about illegal moves.

 As per article 7.5.1, after the player, presses his/her clock the illegal move is said to be completed.
 Whenever an illegal move is completed then the position just before that illegal move must be restored.